prime399/CrossCap/README.md

 After running this command, proceed to **System Preferences > Security & Privacy** to grant the necessary permissions for "screen recording" and "accessibility".
 Once permissions are granted, you can launch the app.

-**Contribution:**
-Planning to add a contribution guide soon so people can contribute to this repo.
-Stay tuned!

 ## Getting Started
 Download the latest installer for your platform from the [GitHub Releases](https://github.com/siddharthvaddem/openscreen/releases) page.